cncf/glossary/content/en/ebpf.md

 ## How it helps
-eBPF provides a more controlled and contained environment for executing user-defined programs than Linux Kernel modules. eBPF programs run in a sandboxed environment within the kernel, providing isolation and mitigating some risks.
+eBPF provides a more controlled and contained environment for executing user-defined programs than Linux Kernel modules.
+It runs in a sandboxed environment within the kernel, providing isolation and mitigating risk.
 If a vulnerability or flaw is exploited in an eBPF program, its impact is generally limited to the sandboxed environment.
 Moreover, before an eBPF program can start running in the kernel, it has to pass some verifications.
 The verifier component checks the eBPF program for any potential safety violations,